anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 the OpenStack flavor types capture both the sizing and the profile configuration (of the host).

-Underlying Resources Configuartion and Dimensioning
+Underlying Resources Configuration and Dimensioning
 ---------------------------------------------------

 Virtualisation layer